Cost Reduction Strategies

 - Negotiate with service providers for lower management fees.

-- Establish a committee to collect and review cost-saving suggestions from the university community (see University of Tennessee Committee on Effectiveness & Efficiency for the Future for complete list of suggestions).
+- Establish a committee to collect and review cost-saving suggestions from the university community.

 - Establish an ongoing independent campus-wide task force to find operating savings with three-year horizon.